-The International Journal of Basic Sciences and Applied Computing (IJBSAC) is having ISSN 2394-367X (online), monthly international journal, being published in the months of January, February, March, April, May, June, July, August, September, October, November and December by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 Bhopal (M.P.), India since year 2014.
+The International Journal of Basic Sciences and Applied Computing (IJBSAC) has ISSN: 2394-367X (online), which is an online, open access🔗, peer reviewed🔗, periodical monthly international journal.
+This journal is published by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 in the months of January, February, March, April, May, June, July, August, September, October, November and December.

 Ethics topics to consider when publishing: